lslezak/blog-test/_posts/2016-02-25-highlights-of-development-sprint-15.md

 date: 2016-02-25 11:49:55.000000000 +00:00
 title: Highlights of development sprint 15
 description: We know you have missed the usual summary from the YaST trenches.
 But don&#8217;t panic, here you got it!
-As usual, we will only cover some highlights, saving you from the gory details of the not so exciting regular bugfixing.
-Package notifications libzypp has a nice feature that enables packages to display notifications when they’re [&#8230;]
+As usual, we will only cover some highlights.
 category:
 - Distribution
 - Factory